Joshua Pacio: Losing the belt, second reign

 Pacio's reign, however, would not last long as he dropped his belt four months later to Yosuke Saruta at ONE Championship: Eternal Glory on January 19, 2019, in a controversial split-decision.

 The Japanese pushed the action while Pacio opted to pick his spots and counter in one of his more tactical bouts yet.
 In the end, two of the judges favored Saruta's aggression - crowning him the new ONE Strawweight World Champion.

 With a close finish, Pacio was given an outright rematch at ONE Championship: Roots of Honor in Manila on April 12, 2019 Pacio did not disappoint as he scored a sensational fourth round knockout win with a well-timed knee to regain his lost title.

 Later that night, ONE Chairman and CEO Chatri Sityodtong announced that there would be no need for an immediate trilogy after Pacio's definitive win.

 Pacio defended his belt for the first time in his second reign as he takes on compatriot Rene Catalan at ONE Championship: Masters of Fate in Manila on November 8, 2019.
 He defeated Catalan via arm-triangle choke in the second round.

 Pacio defended his title again against Alex Silva at ONE Championship: Fire and Fury on January 31, 2020.
 He won the very close bout via split decision.

 Pacio defended his ONE Strawweight World Championship in a trilogy match against Yosuke Saruta at ONE Championship: Revolution on September 24, 2021.
 He won the bout via TKO in the first round.

 Pacio was expected to make his fourth title defense against the #1 ranked strawweight contender Jarred Brooks at ONE 158 on June 3, 2022.
 The bout was eventually postponed, as Brooks withdrew from the fight due to an injury.
 The fight was rescheduled at ONE 164 on December 3, 2022.
 Pacio lost the fight and the belt by unanimous decision, making him and the Philippines had no more Filipino World Champions of any weight classes.

 Post-championship and third reign

 Pacio faced Mansur Malachiev on October 7, 2023, at ONE Fight Night 15.
 He won the fight via unanimous decision.

 Pacio faced Jarred Brooks for the ONE Strawweight World Championship in a rematch on March 1, 2024, at ONE 166.
 He won the title via disqualification due to illegal slam in round one.

-The trilogy bout between Pacio and Brooks for the unification of ONE Strawweight World Championship took place on February 20, 2025, at ONE 171.
-Despite Brooks spent the majority of the first round, Pacio won the fight via technical knockout in round two upset.
+The trilogy bout between Pacio and Brooks for the unification of the ONE Strawweight MMA World Championship took place on February 20, 2025, at ONE 171.
+Despite Brooks spending the majority of the first round in top control, Pacio won the fight via technical knockout in round two upset.

+Joshua was scheduled to make his second title defense of the ONE Strawweight MMA World Championship, in a rematch against Mansur Malachiev, at The Inner Circle 21, on July 10, 2026.
+He won the fight in the first round by submission, due to a rear naked choke.